Qatar corruption scandal at the European Parliament: Investigation, raids and arrests

-In addition to the searches of properties belonging to those who were arrested, searches were also carried out at the homes of four Parliamentary assistants (Federica Garbagnati, Giuseppe Meroni, Donatella Rostagno and Davide Zoggia), among others, but these raids did not result in arrests.
-Garbagnati, Rostagno and Zoggia are assistants to the MEPs Alessandra Moretti, Marie Arena and Pietro Bartolo, while Meroni works as assistant to Lara Comi.
-Other raids took place at the homes of two undisclosed advisors and one European Parliament official.

-As the raids were being carried out in Brussels, the Italian State Police executed two European Arrest Warrants across Italy.
-Maria Colleoni, Panzeri's wife, was arrested at their family home in Calusco d'Adda, close to Bergamo, Italy, and his daughter, Silvia Panzeri, was arrested later that evening in Milan.
-Both women were transferred to a Bergamo prison for detention.
-As of 14 December, the two women had been released under house arrest to a property in Lombardy.
-Shortly thereafter, Italian authorities carried out a raid at the Italian home of Giorgi where an additional €20,000 in cash was confiscated.
+As the raids were being conducted in Brussels, the Italian State Police executed two European Arrest Warrants in Italy.
+Maria Colleoni, Panzeri's wife, was arrested at their family home in Calusco d'Adda, near Bergamo, Italy, and his daughter, Silvia Panzeri, was arrested later that evening in Milan.
+Both women were transferred to a prison in Bergamo for detention.
+As of 14 December 2022, they had been released under house arrest to a property in Lombardy.
+Shortly thereafter, Italian authorities raided the Italian home of Francesco Giorgi, where an additional €20,000 in cash was confiscated.

-The European Arrest Warrant confirmed reports of that the charges against Panzeri related to corruption and gift he had received from nation-states.
-The publication of the warrant was the first time the state of Morocco was implicated in the scandal.
+The European Arrest Warrant confirmed reports that the charges against Panzeri were related to corruption and gifts he had received from nation-states.
+The publication of the warrant was the first time that Morocco was implicated in the scandal.

-The day following the raids, on 10 December, a further search was carried out at the home of the vice chair of the European Parliament's delegation for relations with the Arab Peninsula, the Belgian MEP Marc Tarabella; Tarabella was not arrested.
+The day after the raids, on 10 December, a further search was conducted at the home of Belgian MEP Marc Tarabella, Vice Chair of the European Parliament's Delegation for relations with the Arab Peninsula.
+Tarabella had not yet been arrested.